Italian Sourdough Starter – Lievito Madre

 Rosemary Molloy

-Italian Sourdough Starter is made a little bit different then the more well known version.
+Italian Sourdough Starter is made a little bit different from the more well known version.
 This is a lower hydration starter which also takes longer to produce.

 Prep Time 10 minutes